jingshuw/SAVERX/README.md

 use.pretrain = T, pretrained.weights.file = "./mouse_retina.hdf5", model.species = "Mouse")
 ```

 For both cases, you will find the final results in './testdata/shekhar_downsampled_denoised.rds'.
+When dealing with large datasets, you can set 'is.large.data = T' to reduce RAM.